CLSherrod/clsherrod.github.io/_pages/ehs.md

 ---
 I'm currently editing a book about my electromagnetic hypersensitivity.
 It's coming out in 2025.

-## Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Hypersensitivity
+## Unplugged: Electronic Sensitivity - Thriving with Electromagnetic Hypersensitivity Book Coming in 2025

 In 2018, a massive seizure brought my world to a screeching halt.
 Overexposure to electronics pushed my body and mind to the brink, leaving me clinging to life and facing a long, grueling recovery.
 This is my story—a journey of rediscovery, resilience, and hope.